scottzach1/Project-Beans/project_requirement/project-requirement.md

 ***Software Requirements***

-1. Error Correction and Control This requirement is verified if the software system correctly guides the rocket to take a safe, upward trajectory despite the influence of external factors such as wind speed and direction.
-The software system must use a combination of internal sensor readings on-board the rocket, as well as data from mission control software.
+1. Error Correction and Control: This requirement is verified if the software system correctly guides the rocket to take a safe, upward trajectory despite the influence of external factors such as wind speed and direction.
+The software system must use a combination of internal sensor readings on-board the rocket, as well as data provided by the mission control software.
-2. Logging This requirement is verified if the software system successfully logs important data from the IMU, Radio and GPS to both an on-board SD card and base station during flight.
+2. Logging: This requirement is verified if the software system successfully logs important data from the IMU, Radio and GPS to both an on-board SD card and base station during flight.
 The logged information must be accessible post flight, otherwise this